 The Cimbri infantry advanced in a huge square formation towards Marius’ right wing.
 The Cimbri cavalry then galloped ahead, swerving right along Catulus’ lines.
 Exchanging javelin volleys with the Romans, the Cimbri cavalry hastily retreated.
 Thinking they had the barbarians on the run, Catulus’ soldiers chased after the barbarian cavalry.
 By moving ahead of Marius’ left and right wings, Catulus’ center exposed its right flank to the barbarian infantry which now swerved right and broke into a charge.
 Marius perceived the danger and ordered the Roman wings forward.

 Thousands of men and horses on the dry plain stirred up a giant cloud of dust, blowing west into the Cimbri infantry.
 The northern warriors squinted, their eyes blinded by sun and dust, breaking their momentum.
 Instead of plowing through Catulus' legionaries, the barbarian charge dissolved into a chaotic melee.
-The legionaries were used to the hot Italian sun, but the Cimbri began to sweat and breath heavily.
+The legionaries were used to the hot Italian sun, but the Cimbri began to sweat and breathe heavily.
 Marius' left wing came upon the disoriented Cimbri cavalry.
 Startled, the Cimbri cavalry beat a retreat, right into the flank of their own infantry.
 At this point, Marius’ right wing probably joined the battle, so that from all sides the Roman shield walls enclosed the Cimbri in a shrinking pocket.
 Boiorix fell fighting among his men, who fought with the courage of the doomed.

 A few Cimbri warriors escaped to their camp where they joined their women for a final stand behind a wagon barricade.
 Determined to defend themselves and their children, the women courageously held off the Romans with what weapons they had or with their bare hands.
 When at last the Romans overcame their hated enemy, they scalped the women to mutilate their appearance.
 In fear of Roman brutality and slavery, some women slew their children before plunging a blade into their own hearts.
 Others hanged themselves after passing into captivity.
 Tens of thousands of Cimbri ended up in Roman slave markets.